aiddata/geo-datasets/kubernetes/dev/README.md

 This is a brief tutorial for viewing the resources inside Kubernetes using `kubectl` and observing their behavior.

-1. Set "geodata" as our default namespace using `kubectl`.
+1. Sour default namespace using `kubectl`.
-   If you decided to use a different namespace when running `helm install` above, adjust this command accordingly.
    ```shell
    kubectl config set-context --current --namespace=geodata
    ```